105: The Corpse Vanishes

 She awakes with the worst breath of the day.

-“They wake with the worst breath of the day” is a line from a series of Scope mouthwash commercials that ran in the 1970s.
+“They wake with the worst breath of the day” is another line from Scope mouthwash commercials that ran in the 1970s (see above note).

 Night of the Living Shadows.